hitranonline/hapiest/README.md

 *hapiest* is a GUI that works with the HITRAN API, enabling access to all sorts of spectrographic data without knowledge of python.

-# License
+## License
 *hapiest* is licensed under the LGPL license.

-# Download
+## Download
 Windows x86 Executable [Download](https://github.com/hitranonline/hapiest/releases/tag/v0.1-alpha)

 There are no Mac OSX or Linux executables, please make an issue in this repository to request one.

+## Usage
+A manual that documents what hapiest can do can be found [here](https://github.com/hitranonline/hapiest/raw/master/doc/HAPIESTmanual.pdf) (this link will download the PDF file).

-# How to Manually Install
+## How to Manually Install
 Hapiest has a limited number of binary packages (only Windows 32-bit right now), but the program itself can be downloaded

 *You must have python 3.6 or later to install and use hapiest*.

 For mac and linux you can run the following in the terminal, and on windows in the command line (you must have git installed):
 ```bash
 git clone https://github.com/hitranonline/hapiest
 ```

 This will download the latest version of hapiest and put it in a folder named hapiest.
 You may need to manually install packages using pip.

 Then, to run the program execute the following:
 ```bash